 - i.
-The Council will give at least five clear days' notice of any meeting by posting details of the meeting at County Hall and at the venue of the meeting if outside County Hall, except where the special urgency rule applies. - ii.
+The Council will give at least five clear days' notice of any meeting by posting details of the meeting at Woodhatch Place and at the venue of the meeting if elsewhere except where the special urgency rule applies. - ii.
 A notice of meetings will also be published on the Council's website.